guilhermeandre/composite-project/README.md

 #### CSS: Mobile first
 ##### I started developing the mobile (small screen) version with responsive elements resizing.
 After adjusting correctly this enviroment (320px), I started making arrangements for the 640px & 1280px versions.
 Elements such as flex became grids, with consistent aligned contents to be displayed better.

-#### This redesign was conceived to make the navigation more intuitive and simple, with clean menus and boxes, the purpose is to provide a delighful experience while searching for a hotel, car or trip destination.
+#### This redesign was conceived to make the navigation more intuitive and simple, with clean menus and boxes, the purpose is to provide a delightful experience while searching for a hotel, car or trip destination.